 - Quickly add 2-3 drops of fragrance and stir.

 - Dip each petal into the soap and then stick the other end of the toothpick into the styrofoam so that the petal can dry.
 If your soap cools, you can heat it at 30 second intervals again.

 - When the petals have cooled and are dried you can remove the toothpicks.
 Store the petals in an airtight glass jar for long term storage.
 You can package several in a plastic bag with a ribbon for a gift.
 They also make great individual soaps for kids.
 Simply toss the rose petal away when you are done.

 Did You Know?

 - The process of oil and lye (sodium hydroxide) turning into soap is called saponification.

 - Ashes contain potassium hydroxide which makes soap much softer.
 They often would have pieces of fat in their soap as well.
 Because they would use what they had on hand, soap-making was not an exact science, making the soap very harsh and somewhat unpleasant.

 - Today soap is often made with vegetable oils.
 One of the most sought after soaps is olive oil soap.

-- Lye is a strong acid but it becomes something very mild as it reacts with the water and oil and cures to become soap.
+- Lye is a strong base but it becomes very mild as it reacts with the water and oil and cures to become soap.

 - The discovery of soap was accidental.
 A mix of animal fats with ashes mixed with water and caused an observer in the early Roman empire to notice a foaming action.